Sports nutrition: Aerobic Exercise

 Aerobic exercise is also known as cardio because it is a form of cardiovascular conditioning.
 This includes exercises such as running, cycling, swimming and rowing.
 Athletes involved in aerobic exercise are typically looking to increase their endurance.
 These athletes are training their slow twitch muscle fibers to be better at taking in oxygen and getting it to their muscles.
 This is done by two mechanisms, glycolysis and aerobic respiration.
 Anaerobic glycolysis is also referred to as the "short term energy system", and is mostly used for high-intensity training, such as sprinting, and any sports which require quick bursts of speed.
 Slow twitch muscles are smaller in diameter and are slow to contract.
-These fibers don’t store much glycogen, instead they use lipids and amino acids to generate energy.
+These fibers don't store much glycogen, instead they use lipids and amino acids to generate energy.
 It has been shown that amino acids contributed around 3% of the total energy expenditure during endurance exercise.
 With a high concentration of myoglobin that stores oxygen, the slow twitch muscle fibers have plenty of oxygen to function properly.
 These factors help make slow twitch muscle fibers fatigue resistant so athletes can have endurance in their sport.
 There are many options for supplements that athletes can take to assist with endurance like glycerol and guarana.

 Supplements

 Dietary supplements contain one or more dietary ingredients (including vitamins; minerals; amino acids; herbs or other botanicals; and other substances) or their constituents is intended to be taken by mouth as a pill, capsule, tablet, or liquid.
-Athletes may choose to consider taking dietary supplements to assist in improving their athletic performance.
-There are many other supplements out there that include performance enhancing supplements (steroids, blood doping, creatine, human growth hormone), energy supplements (caffeine), and supplements that aid in recovery (protein, BCAAs).
+Athletes may choose to take dietary supplements to assist in improving their athletic performance.
+Many other supplements exist, including performance enhancing supplements (steroids, blood doping, creatine, human growth hormone), energy supplements (caffeine), and supplements that aid in recovery (protein, BCAAs).